mkoscak-mulesoft/Mule-LWC-Samples/README.md

 }
 ```
 **Related Table View:**<br/>
 This needs to return an array of 1 level deep json objects.
+The table will use the keys as the column headers, as such it is critical keys are consistent through the array.
 Use format below<br/>
 ```json
 [
 	{